-Peanut Butter, Guava + Simple Squares Organic Protein Wrap
+Peanut Butter, Guava + Simple Squares Organic Wrap

-A New Years resolution to be fit doesn't have to be hard - especially when you have a bunch of really healthy, delicious and easy protein packed recipes to choose from.
-This hearty wrap is packed with tasty organic ingredients including my favorite Coconut Simple Squares bar, fresh banana, guava jam, bee pollen, local honey, granola and salty peanut butter.
+A New Year's resolution to be fit doesn't have to be hard - especially when you have a bunch of really healthy, delicious, and easy recipes to choose from.
+This hearty wrap is packed with tasty organic ingredients including our favorite coconut simple squares bar, fresh banana, guava jam, bee pollen, local honey, granola, and salty peanut butter.

 14 of 19